datumbox/clamtk-gtk3/README.md

 ClamTk is a frontend for ClamAV (Clam Antivirus).
 It is intended to be an easy to use, light-weight, on-demand scanner for Linux systems.
 It has been ported to Fedora, Debian, RedHat, openSUSE, ALT Linux, Ubuntu, CentOS, Gentoo, Archlinux, Mandriva, PCLinuxOS, Frugalware, FreeBSD, and others.

 Although its earliest incarnations date to 2003, ClamTk was first uploaded for distribution in 2004 to a rootshell.be account and finally to Sourceforge.net in 2005.
 At the end of 2013, it was moved to a Google Code page (then to github), then gitlab and Bitbucket.
-It's now 2019 and for some reason, it's still going.
-In fact, February 2019 marks 15 years of activity (of being publically available, that is).
+It's now 2020 and for some reason, it's still going.
+In fact, February 2020 marks 16 years of activity (of being publically available, that is).

+## Plans

+Version 7 will likely have a new design, and will almost certainly use a different language.
+Also, clamtk-notify is in the works - a program that will watch a directory (or directories) for downloads and scan them automatically.

 ### Important Links